 There’s a reason hardwood flooring has become an industry all its own—it’s a complex and challenging trade that requires an extensive amount of expertise.
 Accordingly, whether you’re planning to install a new hardwood floor or just want to maintain the one you have, there are a lot of things you need to know.
 To give you some insight, we asked 10 Diamond Certified Expert Contributors to provide their tips about hardwood flooring selection, design, installation and maintenance.

 Choosing a hardwood flooring product

 When selecting a hardwood flooring product, the most significant choice you’ll make is deciding between natural and engineered hardwood.
 Natural hardwood flooring is exactly what its name implies: solid wood that hasn’t been altered from its original state.
 Engineered hardwood flooring, on the other hand, is constructed with a core of plywood and a layer of natural wood on the top.
 Each of these products has specific pros and cons that you should know about before making your choice.

 Longevity: “The main thing that makes solid hardwood a great long-term choice is its extensive lifespan,” says Calvin Hoang, owner of C H Hardwood Floors in San Jose.
 “Even at 50 or 60 years old, many solid hardwood floors are still going strong, and some have even passed the century mark.
 Since natural hardwood can be refinished multiple times, it’s easy to refurbish a floor that’s in poor condition and make it look new again.”

 Customization: Since natural hardwood floors are finished onsite, they allow for greater customization with design.
-For example, Reggie Keding of Floor Coverings International in Concord says you can choose any type of stain or finish you want.
+For example, Bryan Keding of Floor Coverings International in Concord says you can choose any type of stain or finish you want.
 Furthermore, if you want to change the look of your floor in the future, all you need to do is refinish it.

 Natural Wood Flooring: Cons